 Each evening at cocktail hour the entire expedition community gathers in the lounge for a ritual we call Recap.
-As you enjoy cocktails and hors d’oeuvres, various naturalists and our guest speakers give talks, the undersea specialist may show video, and your expedition leader will outline the following day’s schedule.
+As you enjoy cocktails and hors d’oeuvres, various naturalists give talks, the undersea specialist may show video, and your expedition leader will outline the following day’s schedule.
 Guests often tell us in comment cards that Recap remains one of the fondest memories of their expedition experience.

 Join us for updates, insider reports & special offers.